-There are many frameworks that can be used to assess the relative health of a structure, and this paper presents two of them.
-They are the classical probabilistic neural network (PNN) of Specht [1], and a probabilistic pattern classifier (PPC) that we have developed.
-The former is an artificial neural network (ANN) implementation of the Bayes' decision analysis procedure.
-The latter is a transform procedure that permits us to judge the source of data of unknown origin.
+Many frameworks can be used to assess the relative health of a structure, and this paper presents two of them.
+They are the classical PNN of Specht (1990), and a PPC that we have developed.
+The former is an ANN implementation of the Bayes' decision analysis procedure.
+The latter is a formal statistical procedure that permits us to judge the source of data of unknown origin.

 The PNN requires data sets from two or more sources.
-For example, this particular technique is used in the assessment of structural damage when both normal and abnormal operating data are available from a structure.
-When presented with a datum of unknown source, the PNN judges which set of known data is the likeliest source of the unknown datum.
-The PNN implements Bayes' decision rule representing the probability density functions (pdf's) of the known data sets with kernel density estimators.
-These were first developed in the form in which they are used today by Parzen [2], and their form was later generalized to the multivariate case by Cacoullos [3].
-A text that summarizes kernel density estimators is that of Silverman [4].
-The PNN is briefly described in the following section.
+When presented with a datum of unknown origin, it judges which set of known data is the likeliest source of the unknown datum.
+The PNN implements Bayes' decision rule representing the probability density functions (PDFs) of the known data sets with kernel density estimators.
+These were first developed in the form in which they are used today by Parzen (1962), and their form was later generalized to the multivariate case by Cacoullos (1966).
+A text that summarizes kernel density estimators is that of Silverman (1986).
+The PNN is briefly described in Section 2.